sthagen/Ciphey-Ciphey/security/threat_model.md

 - `~/.ciphey/config.toml`
 - `~/.ciphey/database.sqlite`
 - optional model files under `~/.ciphey/models/`
-- Hugging Face or other download credentials used during first-run setup
+- Hugging Face or other download credentials used during first-run setup but not stored
 - release artifacts, workflow definitions, and dependency metadata

 ## Trust Boundaries

 - CLI arguments, stdin, and file contents are untrusted input.
+Becuase Ciphey is local we should trust the user knows what they are doing.
 - Decoder and checker execution must treat transformed candidate strings as untrusted.
-- The first-run model download flow crosses a trust boundary into third-party services.
+- The first-run model download flow crosses a trust boundary into third-party services if the user downloads files (wordlists, AI models)
 - SQLite-backed persistence is trusted only as local state owned by the current user, not as authoritative truth from a trusted server.
 - GitHub workflows, release automation, and repository settings form the supply-chain boundary for published artifacts.